 Loaded with multiple health benefits, yogurt has long been in dietary vocabularies.
-Since kefir and yogurt are both cultured milk products, they are often considered the same thing.
+Since kefir and yogurt are both cultured dairy products, they are often considered the same thing.
 While kefir does taste somewhat like yogurt, there are a few differences that set them apart.
-When it comes to your gut health, yogurt has beneficial bacteria that helps to maintain a clean digestive tract.
+When it comes to your gut health, yogurt contains friendly bacteria that help to maintain a clean digestive system.

-However, yogurt has transient bacteria that pass out of the digestive tract.
-Kefir, on the other hand, has a larger range of bacteria and yeast, some of which can build colonies in the intestinal tract, thereby providing long-term health benefits for your gut similar to the way probiotic supplements work.
+However, yogurt contains transient bacteria that pass out of the digestive tract.
+Kefir, on the other hand, contains a larger range of bacteria and yeast, some of which can build colonies in the intestinal tract, thereby providing long-term health benefits for your gut similar to the way probiotic supplements work.

-Pronounced “kee-fer”, kefir is a cultured milk product that originated in the Caucasus Mountains, and is frequently consumed in Eastern Europe, Southwest Asia, and Russia.
+Pronounced “kee-fer”, kefir is a cultured milk product that originated in the Caucasus Mountains and is frequently consumed in Eastern Europe, Southwest Asia, and Russia.
 The name is a derivative of the Turkish word “keyif” translated to “feeling good” after drinking it.
 With a consistency of drinkable yogurt, kefir has a tart and tangy taste.
-This drink is slightly fizzy due to the carbonation during the fermenting process.
+This milk drink is slightly fizzy due to the carbonation created during the fermentation process.

-While kefir and yogurt both have valuable amounts of calcium, potassium, protein, B vitamins, and probiotics, kefir does have an edge over yogurt.
-Kefir has a thinner consistency than yogurt.
-It also has a higher amount of fat, potassium and probiotics.
-Your gut naturally has more than 400 different species of bacteria.
+While kefir and yogurt both contain valuable amounts of calcium, potassium, protein, B vitamins (especially vitamin B12), and probiotics, kefir does have an edge over yogurt.
+Kefir has a thinner texture than yogurt which makes it great as a quick on the go drink.
+Your gut naturally contains more than 400 different species of bacteria.
 Probiotics are essential for good gut health as they support and balance your gut.

 Benefits of Kefir

 Kefir is a nutritionally dense probiotic supplement that offers a host of health benefits.
-While nutrients like calcium (good for strong bones), proteins (good for strong muscles), and potassium (good for heart health) are good for health, the strongest advantage that kefir has to offer is its probiotic element.
+While nutrients like calcium (good for bone health), proteins (good for strong muscles), and potassium (good for heart health) are good for health, the strongest advantage that kefir has to offer is its probiotic element.
+(3)

 From reducing bloating, constipation, high cholesterol, and blood pressure, to treating inflammatory bowel conditions, eczema and food allergies, probiotics offer a number of health benefits to people of all ages.
 It is also known to be helpful in treating and preventing diarrhea, gastrointestinal infections, vaginal and urinary tract infections, etc. Studies hypothesize that a healthy gut with diverse bacteria has more benefits than previously imagined.